ksator/junos_automation_with_rest_calls/README.md

 You first need to get the REST API documentation for your system.
 Then you can use a graphical REST Client (REST Easy, RESTClient, Postman, ...) to start playing with REST APIs and learn more about REST APIs.

-Graphical REST clients are for humans, so if you need automation and programmatic access, you have to use other sort of REST clients.
+Graphical REST clients are for humans, so if you need automation and programmatic access, you have to use other sorts of REST clients.
 You can then use Python as a REST Client to handle REST Calls.

 # REST calls with Python